Trade-Offs

 The Escalation Principle

-Do not recommend CRM Analytics or Tableau unless standard reports cannot meet the requirement.
+Do not recommend CRM Analytics (formerly Tableau CRM) or Tableau unless standard reports fall short.
 Common escalation triggers:

 - Need to join more than 4 objects